swetasaraswat/Customer-churn-prediction/README.md

-generated** by [`src/generate_data.py`](src/generate_data.py) to mirror the structure and feature relationships of real-world telecom churn data (demographics, contract type, billing, service usage), with churn driven by a realistic underlying risk model plus noise — landing at a **27.3% churn rate**, in line with published telecom churn benchmarks.
+generated** by [`src/generate_data.py`](src/generate_data.py) to mirror the structure and feature relationships of real-world telecom churn data (demographics, contract type, billing, service usage), with churn driven by a realistic underlying risk model plus noise landing at a **27.3% churn rate**, in line with published telecom churn benchmarks.
 Generating rather than downloading the data keeps the project 100% reproducible end-to-end and avoids relying on an external dataset link that could break.

 ## Approach

-1. **Exploratory Data Analysis** — churn distribution, tenure/charges/contract
-   relationships, categorical service drivers, correlation analysis
+1. **Exploratory Data Analysis** churn distribution, tenure/charges/contract relationships, categorical service drivers, correlation analysis
 2. **Preprocessing** — categorical encoding, feature scaling, stratified train/test split
-3. **Modeling** — Logistic Regression, Random Forest, and Gradient Boosting compared head-to-head
+3. **Modeling** — Logistic Regression, Random Forest, and Gradient Boosting compared head to head
 4. **Handling class imbalance** — since only ~27% of customers churn, models are trained with balanced class weighting so they aren't biased toward just predicting "no churn"; the **F1 score** (not raw accuracy) is used to